Elementary school music program extended in some Florida classrooms

 “Ninety-nine percent of educators in America cannot think, you know what, this would be academically best for the learning of my kids, and then put it on a list and have it bought,” she said.
 “Nobody has that happen.”

-Edwards, who has taught music at Fort McCoy Elementary northeast of Ocala for seven years, is one of the few music teachers in Florida participating in a $400,000 state-funded early childhood music education program.
+Edwards, who has taught music at Fort McCoy Elementary northeast of Ocala, Florida, for seven years, is one of the few music teachers in Florida participating in a $400,000 state-funded early childhood music education program.

 The program launched in 2017 and was initially set to expire in June 2020.
 After extending into this school year because of COVID-19 restrictions, the pilot program will receive another extension and continue next year.